panda3d/panda3d-docs/programming/rendering-process/display-regions.rst

 Display Regions
 ===============

-A new window can't render anything until it has at least one DisplayRegion.
+A new window can't render anything until it has at least one :class:`.DisplayRegion`.
 A DisplayRegion is necessary to associate a camera with the window.

-A DisplayRegion is a rectangular area of the window that contains the rendered scene, as viewed by one particular camera.
+A :class:`.DisplayRegion` is a rectangular area of the window that contains the rendered scene, as viewed by one particular camera.
 Usually, you create just one DisplayRegion that covers the entire window, although you can create as many different smaller regions as you like, each one displaying the output from a different camera.